-- relatively small scale of the premises - reduced trading hours - absence of any objections from agency stakeholders or members of the community - the licence will be limited to the sale of craft and organic products - harm minimisation measures set out in the Plan of Management and licence conditions as set out in Schedule 1.
+- low rate of alcohol-attributable hospitalisations in the local and/or broader community. - relatively moderate licensed trading hours. - lower than average liquor licence density in the local and/or broader community. - absence of any objections from agency stakeholders or members of the community. - harm minimisation measures set out in the plan of management and licence conditions as set out in Schedule 1.